meilisearch/specifications/text/0060-tasks-api.md

 ### I. Summary

-This specification describes the behaviour of the task queue and the API endpoints for handling asynchronous operations.
+This specification describes the behavior of the task queue and the API endpoints for handling asynchronous operations.

 ### II.
 Motivation